Ryan Ortiz

 ICS is the McGill community’s primary point of contact for IT-related support.
 Key services include the following:

-• IT Service Desk (managed by Alex Bechalani) provides front-line support via phone and email for the McGill community on all centrally provided IT services, as well as walk-in support at the downtown and Macdonald campuses.
-Refer to the IT Service Desk service description for information on the types of support available.
+- Service Desk and Collaboration Solutions (managed by Alex Bechalani): provides multi-channel front-line technical support and request fulfillment for the McGill community on all centrally provided IT services.
+This includes walk-in support at the downtown and Macdonald campuses.
+Please refer to the IT Service Desk service description for information on the types of support available.

-• Campus Printing (managed by Daniel Faucher) manages the uPrint service, which provides centralized printing, copying, and scanning capabilities throughout the university.
+- UPrint (managed by Daniel Faucher): manages the uPrint service, which provides centralized printing, copying, and scanning capabilities throughout the university.

 Account Manager, IT Support Services for Faculties